bongohead/econforecasting-r/README.md

 ---

 # RUN NOTES
+- Toggle purl = FALSE to run model-nowcasts-backtest.rmd and purl = TRUE to run windows task scheduler
 - Run model-asset-contagion.rmd, model-baseling-forecasts.rmd, model-nowcasts-backtest.rmd daily until cron server set up
 - After finish development, nowcast model should run DAILY but backtest code can be invoked to "catch up" on days where missed for whatever reason - code does not need to be modularized for backtest ease